dwyl/phoenix-liveview-chat-example/README.md

     end
 ```

-We then use the [track/4](https://hexdocs.pm/phoenix/Phoenix.Presence.html#c:track/4)
+Secondly we use the [track/4](https://hexdocs.pm/phoenix/Phoenix.Presence.html#c:track/4) function
 to let Presence knows that a new client is looking at the application:

 ```elixir
 {:ok, _} = Presence.track(self(), @presence_topic, id, %{name: name})
 ```

-We use PubSub to listen to Presence changes (person joining or leaving the application):
+Third we use PubSub to listen to Presence changes (person joining or leaving the application):

 ```elixir
 Phoenix.PubSub.subscribe(PubSub, @presence_topic)